cgwire/gazu/docs/source/data.md

 ### Model instances as dict

-For the sake of simplicity and easy interoperability, all model instances are returned as Python dicts.
+To make things simple and allow easy interoperability, all model instances are returned as Python dicts.
 When you perform a query through the client you retrieve either a list of dicts or a dict depending on the query.